Is Flemo Farm a new Community Garden?

 The Flemo Farm site is ½ acre.
 Half of the farm is cared for by staff who will grow and harvest food with the help of residents through a volunteer program.
-The other half of the farm is dedicated to plots for 5 growers from the local community who will run small farm businesses through the Community Farmer program.
-There are also be events, workshops and tours for both kids and adults.
+The other half of the farm is dedicated to plots for 5 growers from the local community and one Indigenous grower who run small farm businesses through the Community Farmer program.
+There are also events, workshops and tours for both kids and adults.

 What is being grown?

-Over 50 different vegetables and herbs are being grown.
-Everything from arugula to zucchini, tomatoes & peppers eggplant & lettuce, and many many more.
+Over 60 different vegetables and herbs are being grown.
+Everything from arugula to zucchini, tomatoes & peppers, eggplant & lettuce, and many many more.

 Who is running the Farm?

 Flemingdon Health Center and FoodShare Toronto are working together to run Flemo Farm.
 There is a Steering Committee of local residents and organizations.
-The Flemo Farm staff, Community Farmers, and volunteers will be growing food on site.
+The Flemo Farm staff, Community Farmers, and volunteers grow food on site.

 Where can I get the harvests?

-There will be a weekly farm market from June through October.
-Community Farmers will also distribute their harvests through their own channels within the area.
+There is a weekly farm market from July through October.
+Community Farmers also distribute their harvests through their own channels within Flemingdon Park.

 Who pays for the Farm?